 The following are circumstances where reflexology therapists should make sure that the client has checked in with their primary healthcare provider before proceeding.

-- Clients with herpes simplex virus-2, shingles, or actively being treated for cancer.
+- A client whose primary healthcare provider might not be in line with circulating lymph.
+I.e., Clients with herpes simplex virus-2, shingles, or actively being treated for cancer.

 B. When a reflexology therapist could refer to another reflexology therapist with more experience or advanced reflexology training working with a specific client group